3.6. Updating All Hosts in a Cluster

 - You cannot migrate a pinned virtual machine (such as a virtual machine using a vGPU) to another host.
 Pinned virtual machines are shut down during the update, unless you choose to skip that host instead.

-- In the Administration Portal, click → and select the cluster.
+- In the Administration Portal, click Upgrade status column shows if an upgrade is available for any hosts in the cluster. → and select the cluster.
+The

 - Click Upgrade.

 - Select the hosts to update, then click Next.

 - Stop Pinned VMs shuts down any virtual machines that are pinned to hosts in the cluster, and is selected by default.
 You can clear this check box to skip updating those hosts so that the pinned virtual machines stay running, such as when a pinned virtual machine is running important services or processes and you do not want it to shut down at an unknown time during the update.

 Upgrade Timeout (Minutes) sets the time to wait for an individual host to be updated before the cluster upgrade fails with a timeout.
 The default is